moikot/metalogin/README.md

 2. It tries to find a cluster record in it with name `kubernetes`.
 This record corresponds to the bare-metal Kubernetes cluster.
-3. It uses `server` field and assuming that it has a correct URI format, it tries to extract the server host name.
-Usually it's the IP address you used in the SSH call.
+3. It uses `server` field and assuming that it has a correct URI format, it tries to extract the server hostname.
+Usually, it's the IP address you used in the SSH call.
-4. It creates a cluster record in the local configuration with name `kubernetes-[host_name]` where `host_name` is the host name extracted on the previous step.
+4. It creates a cluster record in the local configuration with name `kubernetes-[host_name]` where `host_name` is the hostname extracted on the previous step.
 All the other fields like `certificate-authority-data` and `server` are copied from the source record.
 5. It tries to find a user record with name `kubernetes-admin` and when it succeeds